adaltas/node-nikita-docs/src/md/metadata/retry.md

 ---
-title: Option "retry"
+title: Metadata "retry"
+redirects:
+- /options/retry/
 ---

-# Option "retry" (number|boolean, optional, 1)
+# Metadata "retry" (number|boolean, optional, 1)

 Setting the "retry" option provides control over how many time an action is re-scheduled on error before it is finally treated as a failure.

-It is commonly used conjointly with the ["attempt" option](/options/attempt/) which provide an indicator over how many times an action was rescheduled.
+It is commonly used conjointly with the ["attempt" option](/metadata/attempt/) which provide an indicator over how many times an action was rescheduled.

 ## Usage